-What you might not read in the guidebooks, is that Krabi is actually a treasure trove of quiet retreats, nature reserves and tucked-away gems; some more off the beaten track, but many closer to the main thoroughfare than you might think.
+What you might not read in the guidebooks is that Krabi is actually a treasure trove of quiet retreats, nature reserves and tucked-away gems.
+Some are more off-the-beaten-track, but many closer to the main thoroughfare than you might think.
 I’ve put together some suggestions for peaceful escapes, where the crowds are thinner, the views more unrivalled, and the surroundings perfect for those moments where you might just need to stop and catch your breath.

 Here’s my suggestions for the very best of Krabi’s quieter activities:

 Just an hour outside the popular resort of Ao Nang, you’ll find the gorgeous Thung Teao Forest Natural Park.
 An easy walking trail will take you through spectacular rainforest scenery, and will pass by Sa Morakot, the Emerald Pool.
 It’s hard to imagine a more serene setting for a dip!